 Do You Think You Need a Breastfeeding Schedule?

-Are you confused about how often you need to feed your baby, whether or not you should wake your baby for feedings, or if you should put him/her on a feeding schedule?
+Are you confused about how often you need to feed your baby, whether or not you should wake your baby for feedings, or if you should put them on a feeding schedule?
 A strict schedule is not needed.
-What would be helpful is a sleep routine, this can help your baby wind down at night and will encourage a longer stretch of sleep at night.
+What would be helpful is a sleep routine; this can help your baby wind down at night and will encourage a longer stretch of sleep at night.
 See sleep routine.

 Learn more about feeding patterns and breastfeeding schedules.

-Can You Overfeed Your Baby, by Allowing Cluster Feeding?
+Can You Overfeed Your Baby by Allowing Cluster Feeding?

-No, you cannot overfeed your breastfed baby, your baby will nurse when he needs comfort and nurse when he is hungry…both of these needs should be met.
+No, you cannot overfeed your breastfed baby.
+Your baby will nurse when he needs comfort and nurse when he is hungry…both of these needs should be met.

 Comments, Questions & Answers

-Some kids are just born a little insecure, and I firmly believe that if you just let them know that you'll be there as long or as much as they need you, they will relax and grow out of the behavior much sooner.
+Some kids are just born a little insecure, and I firmly believe that if you just let them know that you'll be there as long or as much as they need you, they will relax and grow out of the behavior sooner.
 It's nice to finally read something that says following my instincts was the best thing to do.

 I usually let her nurse on one side until I notice she is slowing down, burp her for a good minute or two at least, then switch sides.
 She is usually on each side for about 15-30 minutes before I need to switch her.

-Cluster feeding/nap questions
+Clustering feeding/nap questions

 So the past two days have been a living hell.
 He hates being put on his back and stomach and will only sleep for twenty minutes at a time when I position him like that.